- ACSP Resources

-Notifications of accept or reject will be delivered the last week of May.
-Check your spam folder before contacting us, and please only contact us after May 31, if you feel you didn't get your notification.
+Notifications of accept or reject will be delivered the first week of May.
+Check your spam folder before contacting us, and please only contact us after May 12, if you know you didn't get your notification.

 Here's some information to help you, while you wait: